TuanAnh0108/Internal-Assessment/CriteriaC.md

 b.
 Generate empty table with the number of vocabs rows

 The number of rows of the table is the number of vocabs that the users chosen.
 I will generate the table with that amount of rows.
-Also the users need to enter their answer so that I also create lineEdit inside each row.
 Here is the snippet of code for generating the empty table.

 ```.py
 def generateTable(self):